zsiki/ls/doc/source/usersguide.rst

 :::::::::::::::::::

 Settings described in this section are optional.

+Check and change the settings in the *config.py* file.
+The following variables can be set in the config:

+    :fontname: monospace font used in the calculation results widgets on Linux, the default courier font doesn't not exists on most Linux boxes
+    :fontsize: font size used in the calculation results widgets on Linux
+    :homedir: start directory used for loading fieldbooks from
+    :log_path: full path to log file, the program must have write access right to the directory and the file
+    :line_tolerance: snapping to vertex tolerance used by line tool
+    :area_tolerance: area tolerance for area division, if the difference between the actual area and the requested area is smaller then this value, the iteration is stopped
+    :max_iteration: maximal number of iterations for area division

 Set the default coordinate reference system (CRS) for new projects and new layers on the *CRS* tab in the Setting/Options menu to the local CRS.